 3. Braided Low Ponytail

 All hair types can enjoy this fun style.
-As soon as you place your hair in a pony, choose between a regular twist, french or fishtail braid.
+As soon as you place your hair in a pony, choose between a regular twist, French or fishtail braid.
 The best part?
-You can easily upgrade your braided ponytail with beads and other accessories.
+You can easily upgrade your braided ponytail with beads and other accessories like Aja Naomi King.
 Have short hair?
 No problem.
-Reach for extensions or a pony piece and follow the same steps.
+Reach for extensions or a pony hair piece and follow the same steps.

 6. Curly Faux Hawk

 Want the mohawk look minus shaving the sides of your head?
-Go for a curly faux hawk.
+Go for a curly faux hawk like Tamera Mowry.
 You can either grab a banana clip and push your hair to the center, or, if you have thicker hair (and the thought of using a clip sends your mind straight to all the tangles and knots), try dividing your hair into three sections and creating small puffs to the center of your head.

 7. Box Braids Top Knot

 When you have box braids, the style possibilities are endless.
-Enter: a high bun.
-Just begin twisting and wrapping your hair at the crown of your head and viola, you’re done.
+Exhibit A: a high bun.
+To recreate Kelly Rowland's look, begin twisting and wrapping your hair at the crown of your head and viola, you’re done.
 No brush or gel needed.

-Staying on the box braids (or micro braids, knotless braids, etc) train, try a half-up do.
+Staying on the box braids (or micro braids, knotless braids, etc) train, try Gabrielle Union's half-up do.
 Section your hair and focus on creating a high bun (or ponytail) at the top of your hair, while leaving the rest down.

 10. Top Knot

-Grab a brush, gel and a few hair ties (maybe even bobby pins) to get this sleek top knot You’ll want to apply gel before brushing towards the crown to avoid flyaways, and secure it into a ponytail first.
+Grab a brush, some gel and a few hair ties (maybe even bobby pins) to get this sleek top knot.
+Apply gel before brushing towards the crown to avoid flyaways, and secure it into a ponytail first.
 Then, begin wrapping the pony around the hair tie to make the bun.
 In Nicki Minaj’s case, she used extensions to create the braided dimension effect (which is a route you can also choose).

-To achieve a nice blowout, use two tools—a blow dryer and a round brush.
+To achieve a nice blowout like former First Lady Michelle Obama, use two tools—a blow dryer and a round brush (or stick with one styling tool like a hot air brush).
 Begin by sectioning your hair and using the brush to pull and smooth each strand into bouncy, loose curls for a bombshell look.
 Consider setting the style with rollers to give volume to your roots and help the curls hold their shape.

 13. Side Swept